privacyguides/privacyguides.org/docs/cloud.en.md

 If these alternatives do not fit your needs, we suggest you look into [Encryption Software](encryption.md).

+??? question "Looking for Nextcloud?"

+    Nextcloud is [still a recommended tool](productivity.md) for self-hosting a file management suite, however we do not recommend third-party Nextcloud storage providers at the moment, because we do not recommend Nextcloud's built-in E2EE functionality for home users.

 ## Proton Drive

 !!! recommendation